Thursday, April 20th, 2022

-A Year in Real Live – an online lesson with a packet that corresponds with a year’s worth of income and expenses.
+A Year in Real Life – an online lesson with a packet that corresponds with a year’s worth of income and expenses.
 The students have a hard copy of a calendar to track where bills land in the month.
 The online lesson uses spin wheels to help determine different statuses for different life situations (savings, credit, apr for credit card, credit card, number of children, how the baby is born and hospital costs, different types of vacation, etc).
-For more information on the program, email email@example.com.
+For more information on the program, email firstname.lastname@example.org.

 What can we do with our FCS students to benefit families in Ukraine?
 We had a short discussion with some possible ideas.
 Although there is no single answer, we have some ideas:

 - Make cookies for a bake sale.

 - Donate proceeds to the World Central Kitchen https://wck.org/

 - Investigate charity organizations, compare the percentage of donations that go directly to people in need